Skip to content

 Around 40 to 60 percent of your muscle-building potential is genetically predetermined.
 That is from twin studies and heritability research.
 Solid data.
 Real number.

-But here is how most people use that information: as an excuse.
+But most people use that information as an excuse.
 Cannot lose weight?
 Hormones.
 Not gaining muscle?
 Genetics.
 It becomes this convenient story that lets you stop looking at the stuff you are actually doing wrong.
 The inconsistent training.
 The 70 grams of protein per day.
 The five hours of sleep.
+Most of these people have never tracked their training volume properly either.

 And the thing is, you are almost certainly average.
-The research on individual variation shows up to a sevenfold difference between the best and worst responders to resistance training.
-Sevenfold.
+The Hubal study shows up to a 20-fold difference between the best and worst responders.
 But that is a bell curve.
 Most people are bunched in the middle.
 You are probably not a genetic freak in either direction.

 DNA Testing?
 Save Your Money